Black Box car insurance: does telematics-based cover really work?

 First-time driver Ashley Gilbert didn’t have much choice when it came to fitting a black box, after struggling to find suitable cover.
-Ashley, 17, from Barlborough, near Chesterfield, Derbyshire, bought a Vauxhall Corsa and found only a handful of providers would take on an under-18.
+Ashley, 17, from Barlborough, near Chesterfield, Derbyshire, bought a Vauxhall Corsa and found only a handful of providers would take him on because he was under 18.
 He decided to go with Carrot car insurance and fit its i-box.
 With it he could pay his premiums on a monthly basis and also win rewards such as cashback at high street shops, based on good driving.

-Four months in and Ashley told Auto Express he doesn’t even think about it any more.
+Four months in, and Ashley told Auto Express he didn’t even think about the black box any more.
 “I was wary about how to drive at first and checked the score on my app every day,” he said.
 “I think the i-box has taught me to drive better, so I don’t worry about it any more.”
 Ashley also explained the box ensures he doesn’t speed, which means it’s safer for him and others on the road, too.

 But would he rather drive without one?
 “To be honest, no, I’m not bothered either way.
 It means you can track your car, too, which is brilliant,” he said.
 Ashley also believes that if everyone had a black box fitted, the roads would be safer because crashes and thefts would be reduced.